redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-type-handling.md

 - integrate
 - rs
 - rdi
-description: Describes how relational data types are converted to Redis data types
+description: Learn how relational data types are converted to Redis data types
 group: di
 linkTitle: Data type handling
 summary: Redis Data Integration keeps Redis in sync with the primary database in near